Search-Adaptor: Embedding Customization for Information Retrieval: Introduction

 \section{Introduction}

-Information retrieval can be broadly considered as the task of searching for information via querying a corpus database that might consist many different types of data, such as documents, webpages or logs.
-There are wide range of applications across many industries, including retail, healthcare, and finance, with a significant portion of the world's economy is built on.
+Information retrieval is broadly considered as the task of searching for information via querying corpus database that might consist many different types of data, such as documents, webpages or logs.
+It has a wide range of applications across many industries, including retail, healthcare, and finance, with a significant portion of the world's economy is built on.
 Particularly, language modeling is the key part of information retrieval as in most cases, query and corpus data are in text form.
-Large language models (LLMs) have demonstrated significant achievements for a variety of text processing tasks, including question answering, summarization, and mathematical reasoning \citep{brown2020language,chowdhery2022palm,zhang2022opt}.
+Large language models (LLMs) have demonstrated significant achievements for a variety of text processing tasks, including question answering, summarization, and mathematical reasoning \citep{brown2020language, chowdhery2022palm, zhang2022opt}.
 One critical enabler for the success on these has been transforming raw text into meaningful representations that preserve semantic meanings in the representation space \citep{ouyang2022training}.
 For a wide range of applications, from recommendations to anomaly detection, tasks are defined as explicit operations on the learned representations.
 This makes the quality of the text mapping into embeddings become of paramount importance.
-For information retrieval, a common approach has been to directly utilize the text embeddings, where relevant corpora can be ranked based on the similarity between queries and corpus \citep{wang2022text,izacard2021towards}.
+Information retrieval systems commonly utilize the text embeddings, with relevant corpora being ranked based on the similarity between queries and corpus \citep{wang2022text,izacard2021towards}.

-Various LLMs have been proposed to extract embeddings from raw text, including the Sentence T5 \citep{ni2021sentence}, OpenAI embedding APIs \cite{openai-text-embedding} and Google embedding APIs \cite{gcp-text-embedding}.
-However, one fundamental limitation of pre-trained LLMs is that they cannot utilize paired samples in the form of (positive query-corpus pairs), if they exist.
-Even with a small number of paired samples, those samples are expected to significantly improve information retrieval capabilities.
-In this paper, we focus on customizing LLMs to obtain superior embeddings for information retrieval applications using those paired samples.
-Fig.~\ref{fig:high-level-figure} overviews text embedding customization for superior retrieval.